benzino98/plaschema/memory-bank/activeContext.md

 5. **Caching Implementation**: Evaluating options between Redis, Memcached, or file-based caching based on performance needs and infrastructure constraints.

+6. **Contact Message Management**:
+   - Messages will be stored in the database with automatic archiving after 3 months
+   - Using in-app notifications for new messages (no email notifications)
+   - Admin users will mark messages as "responded to" after replying from their email client
+   - Implementing message categories to aid in triaging
+   - Only showing a simple success message to users after form submission
+   - Restricting message management to super admin role only

 ### Design & UX Decisions

 1. **Mobile-First Approach**: Improved mobile experience in admin area.
 Need to evaluate usability on various devices.